NaumanShahid/naumanshahid.github.io/_posts/2017-08-23-first-post.md

 * <a href="https://jekyllrb.com/docs/windows/" target="_blank;" style="text-decoration:none;">Microsoft Windows</a>

 What to do when your environment is ready?
-1. Look for Jekyll templates and download/clone your pick
+1. Look for Jekyll templates and download/clone/fork your pick
-2. These templates come with instructions to tailor them to your needs; they are pretty easy to modify since you have to type your content in markup (plain-text) involving minimal code
+2. These templates come with instructions to tailor them to your needs; they are pretty easy to modify since you have to type your content in markdown involving minimal code
 3. Open a bash terminal (Unix) or command prompt (Microsoft Windows) in the master directory of your template, and let <code>jekyll serve</code> do the magic!

 <div class="message text-center" style="font-size:80%;">